National Farmers Organization: Founding

 NFO had its roots in earlier populist agrarian movements such as the Grange, the National Farmers Union, and the Farmers' Alliance.

 The NFO was officially founded on September 22, 1955, in Bedford, Iowa.
 However, it informally began with conversations between farmer Wayne Jackson and feed sales man Jay Loghry in 1953.
 At a feed sales presentation for Moorman's feed on September 5, 1955, in the Adair County, Iowa, schoolhouse, Loghry suggested to the seven farmers present that they form a new farm organization.
 Jackson organized the next meeting at Carl, Iowa, which 35 farmers attended.
 However, much of the initial impetus for the NFO's early growth came from positive comments made by former Iowa Governor Daniel Webster Turner when he was asked about it by the press.
 Also, Don Berkhahn was instrumental in the early years.

 Turner exerted a moderating influence on the organization.
 He had been Governor of Iowa during the Farmer's Holiday Association movement and had to call-out the state militia to suppress violence associated with that eruption.
 Governor Turner's political career had foundered due to the Great Depression, but he was still influential in 1955.
 He sought to direct the nascent NFO organization away from militancy.
 The NFO took on the character of a “producers union”.

 The NFO headquarters was established in Corning, Iowa.
 Governor Turner had wanted the organization to be headquartered in a small town, instead of in a big city like Kansas City, Omaha, or Chicago.
 He wanted the NFO to remain in touch with its rural roots.
 In return for Missourians' supporting Corning as the headquarters’ site, Turner backed Oren Lee Staley from Missouri as the first President of the NFO.
 In 1989. the national headquarters was relocated to Ames, Iowa.

 In its early days as a protest organization, the NFO's membership reached as high as 149,000.
-Staley is credited with carrying the NFO thru the subsequent downturn and establishing a post-protest program for the NFO.
+Staley is credited with carrying the NFO through the subsequent downturn and establishing a post-protest program for the NFO.
 Under Staley's leadership the NFO pursued collective bargaining agreements in accordance with the Capper–Volstead Act of 1922.

 National Farmers represented dairy producers' interests in federal Milk Marketing Order hearings and started depositing milk checks directly into members' banks.
 Using group marketing and a supply management system designed by farmers for farms, National Farmers contracts with processors established floor or minimum prices to take rapid fluctuations out of farm-gate milk prices.